oliverwreath/oliverwreath/README.md

 - 💬 Ask me about anything related to SpringBoot.
 - 👯 I’m open to collaborations on SpringBoot Open Source demos.
 - 😄 Pronouns: (He/Him)
 - ⚡ Fun fact: I was a swimming team captain!
+Was a Senior Analyst, and now a full-time SWE.
+- ⚡ Academic Interests: CV(Computer Vision), ML(Machine Learning) and Distributed Systems.